2023 Best Journalism Bachelor's Degree Schools in the Middle Atlantic Region

 While working on their Bachelor's Degree, journalism majors at GWU accumulate an average of around $21,457 in student debt.

-The excellent bachelor’s degree programs at American University helped the school earn the #2 place on this year’s ranking of the best journalism schools in the Middle Atlantic Region .
-Located in the city of Washington, The American University is a private not-for-profit school with a large student population.
+A rank of #2 on this year’s list means American University is a great place for journalism students working on their bachelor’s degree.
+Located in the large city of Washington, The American University is a private not-for-profit college with a large student population.

 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $701.

 A rank of #3 on this year’s list means University of Maryland - College Park is a great place for journalism students working on their bachelor’s degree.
-UMCP is a fairly large public school located in the large suburb of College Park.
+UMCP is a very large public school located in the suburb of College Park.

 After completing their Bachelor's Degree, journalism graduates from UMCP carry an average student debtload of $20,106.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $756.

-You’ll join some of the best and brightest minds around you if you attend Syracuse University.
-The school came in at #4 on this year’s Best Journalism Bachelor’s Degree Schools in the Middle Atlantic Region list.
-Located in the midsize city of Syracuse, Syracuse is a private not-for-profit college with a fairly large student population.
+You’ll be in good company if you decide to attend Syracuse University.
+It ranked #4 on our 2023 Best Journalism Bachelor’s Degree Schools in the Middle Atlantic Region list.
+Located in the midsize city of Syracuse, Syracuse is a private not-for-profit college with a very large student population.

 The average monthly payment of a loan this size is about $557, assuming that the borrower is on a 10-year repayment plan.

 You’ll be in good company if you decide to attend The College of New Jersey.
 It ranked #5 on our 2023 Best Journalism Bachelor’s Degree Schools in the Middle Atlantic Region list.
-Located in the suburb of Ewing, TCNJ is a public school with a medium-sized student population.
+Located in the large suburb of Ewing, TCNJ is a public school with a moderately-sized student population.

-University of Scranton came in at #7 in this year’s edition of the Best Journalism Bachelor’s Degree Schools in the Middle Atlantic Region ranking.
-University of Scranton is a small private not-for-profit school located in the city of Scranton.
+University of Scranton ranked #7 on this year’s Best Journalism Bachelor’s Degree Schools in the Middle Atlantic Region list.
+University of Scranton is a small private not-for-profit school located in the small city of Scranton.

 Journalism majors at Rutgers New Brunswick take out an average of $22,704 in student loans while working on their Bachelor's Degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $357.